bloominstituteoftechnology/Intro-Python-I/README.md

 ## Day 4

+### Goals

+* Practice inheritance
+* Practice method overriding
+* Be able to call superclass methods
+* Implement a callback/event structure

+### Summary

+* Add scoring
+* Subclass items into treasures
+* Subclass items into light sources
+* Add methods to notify items when they are picked up or dropped
+* Add light and darkness to the game

+### Instructions

 * Add a `score` to your `Player` class.
 Set it to 0.

 * Add a single word command, `score`, that the user can type in to see their